-Read my blog stories “April Fools: Dayhiking the Grand Canyon Rim to Rim to Rim” (which is premium content, requiring a subscription to read), for more photos and a much shorter description of how to take this hike than you’ll find in this e-guide, and see my “Photo Gallery: Dayhiking the Grand Canyon Rim to Rim” (which is free for anyone to read).
-See all of my stories about Grand Canyon National Park, or scroll down to Grand Canyon on my All National Park Trips page.
+Read my blog stories “Fit to be Tired: Hiking the Grand Canyon Rim to Rim in a Day,” and “April Fools: Dayhiking the Grand Canyon Rim to Rim to Rim” (which require a paid subscription to read in full), for many photos from the hike described in detail in this e-guide, and see my “Photo Gallery: Dayhiking the Grand Canyon Rim to Rim” (which is free for anyone to read).

 Purchase this e-guide NOW to begin planning your unforgettable rim-to-rim dayhike or trail run across the Grand Canyon!